Second Level Domain, for example, www.yourbusinessname.com.au, the letters after the name and before the .au.

 Public Key Infrastructure is a combination of technologies that allow the verification and secure exchange of data through the use of encryption, digitally signed certificates, and public and private keys.

 Papua New Guinea Network Operators Group.

 A Point of Presence is an artificial demarcation point or network interface point between communicating entities.
 A common example is an ISP POP, the local access point that allows users to connect to the Internet with their ISP.

 Portable addresses can be retained by the network if the network changes upstream provider.

-Entity which provides direct services to domain name registrants by processing name registrations
+Entity that provides direct services to domain name registrants by processing name registrations.

-Entity which runs the DNS authoritative server for a specific domain
+Entity that runs the DNS authoritative server for a specific domain.

 Reverse DNS delegations allow applications to map to a domain name from an IP address.
 Reverse delegation is achieved by use of the pseudo-domain names in-addr.arpa (IPv4) and ip6.arpa (IPv6).